department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 ##### Other contact information { sub-head }

-Please enter as much contact information as possible so we can get in touch with you, if necessary.
+Please enter your contact details below so we can get in touch with you, if necessary.

 - Email address (*Required)
 - Re-enter email address (*Required)
 - Home phone number
 - Mobile phone number (*Required)

-How should we contact you if we have questions about your application? { radio buttons }
+What is the best way for us to contact you?
+(Check all that apply) { radio buttons }
 - Mail
 - Email
 - Home phone